Stiivi/brewery/doc/streams.rst

 --------

 At any time you are able to retrieve stream metadata: list of fields being streamed.
-For more information see documentation for :class:`brewery.ds.Field` where you can find list of field attributes, data storage types, analytical types and more.
+For more information see documentation for :class:`brewery.metadata.Field` where you can find list of field attributes, data storage types, analytical types and more.

 Data Sources